First Vice President of Commercial Banking, Amalgamated Bank

 This book contains chapters covering what you can do with your degree, opportunities for advanced degrees and fellowships, popular jobs for political science majors, how to choose a path that is right for you, how to land the job (advice on networking, résumés and interviews), and lists a variety of websites containing job, internship and career resources.

 Careers in International Affairs.
 Maria Pinto Carland and Candace Faber (editors).
 2008.
 Georgetown University Press.

-An undergraduate degree in political science gives you with a number of options for graduate school, including pursuing a law degree (JD), Master's of Business Administration (MBA), Master's of Public Administration or Public Policy (MPA or MPP), Master's of International Affairs, or Master's of Education (MEd).
+An undergraduate degree in political science gives you a number of options for graduate school, including pursuing a law degree (JD), Master's of Business Administration (MBA), Master's of Public Administration or Public Policy (MPA or MPP), Master's of International Affairs, or Master's of Education (MEd).
 If you want to become a political science professor, you should seek to be admitted to a top-ranked program in political science.
 Typically a master's degree alone will not be sufficient for a tenure-track professorship.
 For more information on graduate options, read the books mentioned above, look online at particular graduate programs, and talk with your faculty advisor.
-If you are contemplating law school, check out our helpful prelaw FAQ available via http://www.gvsu.edu/prelaw/
+If you are contemplating law school, check out our helpful prelaw FAQ available via https://www.gvsu.edu/prelaw/

 These three sites can link you to all the professional master’s degree programs offered in the public administration, international affairs, and public policy fields: